pozhitok-egor/pozhitok-egor/README.md

 ## 👋 Hello there.
 My name is Pozhitok Egor

-I am graduate student from the Belarusian State University of Informatics and Radioelectronics.
+I graduated from the Belarusian State University of Informatics and Radioelectronics.
 I'm looking for full-time opportunities.

 You can view my resume [here](https://pozhitok-egor.github.io/cv/).